scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

    neural systems presents a wide variety of challenges in time series analysis, made more pressing by the growing volume of high-quality, heterogeneous sensor data that cannot be effectively inspected visually.
-   Figure :ref:`cesium-eeg` shows an example of different types of EEG signals that might need to be classified in order to make treatment decisions.
+   Figure :ref:`eeg` shows an example of different types of EEG signals that might need to be classified in order to make treatment decisions.
-   Neuroscience experiments now produce vast amounts of time series data that can have entirely different structures, spatial resolutions, and temporal resolutions, depending on the recording technique.
-Ultimately, we wish to connect complex recorded output to high-level cognition patterns: *How did that subject formulate the image of what they were seeing?
-What motion were they trying to instigate on their body?
-What are they thinking?* Given the prevalence of these various recording methods in experimental neuroscience, much of our data will arrive as time series but in a multitude of different possible forms: from a few channels with good spatial localization to hundreds of channels with poor spatial resolution; from low to very high sampling rates; and with various types of confounds and recording artifacts specific to each recording method.
-Furthermore, in every case the volumes of available data are rapidly increasing.
-The neuroscience community is turning to the use of large-scale machine learning tools to extract insight from these complex datasets :cite:`lotte2007`.
+   Neuroscience experiments now produce vast amounts of time series data that can have entirely different structures and spatial/temporal resolutions, depending on the recording technique.
+   The neuroscience community is turning to the use of large-scale machine learning tools to extract insight from large, complex datasets :cite:`lotte2007`.
 However, the community lacks tools to validate and compare data analysis approaches in a robust, efficient and reproducible manner: even recent expert reviews on the matter leave many of these critical methodological questions open for the user to explore in an ad hoc way and with little principled guidance :cite:`perez2007`.
-In addition, the problems of feature selection vary across data modalities (EEG, fMRI, etc.), yet these different modalities offer complementary views on the same underlying phenomena.

 .. figure:: cesium-eeg